cakmakkur/sportscalendar/README.md

 mvn clean package
 ```

-will create a jar file of the full app at `/backend/target`, which can be run by executing:
+will create sport-calendar-backend-1.0-SNAPSHOT.jar at `/backend/target`, which can be run by executing:

 ```bash
 java -jar <jar-path>
 ```

 Upon successful start, the databank will be populated.
-The app can be viewed directly on http://localhost:8080
+The app can be viewed on http://localhost:8080

 ### 2) To run it directly from the source code